colorfy-software/react-native-colorfy-template/README.md

 ## 💫 Features

-This template has virtually everything you might need to kick-start a React Native (0.64.0) app already built-in and setup:
+This template has virtually everything you might need to kick-start a React Native (0.64.0) app already built-in and set up:

 * [TypeScript](https://www.typescriptlang.org), for type safety
 * [ESLint](https://eslint.org), for code linting